aimenux/TestDomeKatas/README.md

 >
 > :one: `TestDomeKatas` : a class library containing kata description & proposed solution
 >
-> :two: `TestDomeKatasTests` : an xunit test project in order to verify proposed solution
+> :two: `TestDomeKatasTests` : an nunit test project in order to verify proposed solution
 >
 > :three: `TestDomeKatasBenchs` : a console app project in order to bench proposed solution
 >